SumoLogic/sumologic-kubernetes-collection/docs/prometheus.md

     value: ${NAMESPACE}
     ```

-After all of this changes, your Kube Prometheus Stack should looks like the following:
+After all of the changes, your Kube Prometheus Stack should looks like the following:

 ```yaml
 prometheus: